U.S. Department of State Seal

 • Ma’an City and some areas of Ma’an Governorate due to terrorism and crime.

 Country Summary: Terrorist groups continue to plot possible attacks in Jordan.
 Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.
+While Jordan itself is relatively stable, due to high tensions in the region, the security environment remains complex and can change quickly.

 Read the country information page for additional information on travel to Jordan.